ninenines/cowboy/README.md

 it as a query string.
 Finally, the request allows you to send a response to the client.

-See the cowboy_http_req module for more information.
+See the cowboy_req module for more information.

 Websockets
 ----------